shreyk2/nlp-team-9/README.md

 # Disentangling Safety and Utility in LLM Activation Spaces — Team 9 (CS639)

+Instruction-tuned LLMs encode refusal (safety) and helpfulness (utility) as directions in their activation space.
+We test whether these directions live in separable subspaces or share structure.

-We test whether the safety (refusal) and utility (helpfulness) directions extracted from an instruction-tuned LLM's residual stream occupy *separable* subspaces.
-Each direction is extracted with two methods — Difference-of-Means (**DoM**) and **ActSVD** — then ablated at a single transformer layer via a forward hook.
-Independence is measured by a 2×2 cross-intervention matrix: ablating one direction should break only its own behavior and leave the other intact.
+We extract each direction with two methods: Difference-of-Means (DoM) and ActSVD.
+We then ablate the direction at a single transformer layer using a forward hook.
+To check independence, we run a 2×2 cross-intervention matrix.
+The idea is simple: ablating one direction should break only its own behavior.

-Models studied: **Gemma-2-2B-IT** and **Llama-3.1-8B-Instruct**.
+Models tested: **Gemma-2-2B-IT** and **Llama-3.1-8B-Instruct**.

 ---